 In the meantime, there is much to learn, so read widely and prepare yourself knowledge-wise for a potential upgrade.

 CPF grants are a great way to help first time flat buyers save a lot of money.
 However, HDB owners must know that taking money from your CPF also comes with a risk.
 If you take it to pay for your flat, you’ll have to pay it back later—and the longer you wait, the more you lose money.

 When making an important financial decision, it’s always wise to take a step back and evaluate your options.
 Many people are knowledgeable about real estate and capital growth but they do not fully understand some concepts like opportunity cost and appreciation.

 This is why it’s always best to consult with an expert when you’re unsure what to do.
-For more information about selling your HDB flat or any real estate questions, click here to schedule a call back with me and get a FREE Property Assessment.
+For more information about selling your HDB flat or any real estate questions, watch the video below.